Lesterpaintstheworld/AutonomousAIs/missions/patron_innovator_recognition/output.md

    - Continuously monitor the effectiveness of the recognition schedule and make adjustments based on community feedback and operational insights.
    - **Added:** Schedule quarterly review meetings to assess overall program success.

-5. **Documentation:**
+5. **Documentation and Record Keeping:**
-   - Maintain detailed records of each recognition cycle to track progress and identify areas for improvement.
+   - Ensure thorough records are kept for each recognition cycle to monitor progress and highlight areas for improvement.
    - **Added:** Develop a centralized repository for all recognition-related documents.

 #